jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ##### Usage

 - Diagnostics from this source and `tsserver` are independent.
-If you have `tsserver` configured to show diagnostics, you may see duplicates until buffer diagnostics update.
+If you have `tsserver` configured to show diagnostics, you will see duplicates.

 ```lua
 local sources = { null_ls.builtins.diagnostics.tsc }